CentareGroup/mkedotnet.com/README.md

 ## Compiling & deploying
 Once things look good locally, you can deploy with two steps.

-1. Compile the site with `harp compile _src www`.
-This will generate static html files in the www folder.
+1. Compile the site with `harp compile _src docs`.
+This will generate static html files in the docs folder.
 2. Commit and push your changes to Github.
 Your changes will be deployed in minutes.